Marfan Syndrome in Children

 - Abnormal facial appearance

-- Eye problems such as nearsightedness
+- Eye problems, such as

 - Crowding of teeth